digitalcytometry/ecotyper/README.md

 expression datasets.
 The recovery can be performed in bulk, scRNA-seq and spatial transcriptomics data.

-An upcoming book chapter describing how to use EcoTyper in detail can be found [here](https://github.com/digitalcytometry/ecotyper/blob/master/EcoTyper_MiMB_Chapter_2022.pdf).
+A book chapter published in Methods in Molecular Biology describing how to use EcoTyper in detail can be found [here](https://github.com/digitalcytometry/ecotyper/blob/master/EcoTyper_MiMB_Chapter_2022.pdf).

 Additionally, we provide below 6 tutorials illustrating these functionalities.
 The first three demonstrate how the recovery of cell states and ecotypes can be performed with various input types.
 The last